CLI Reference nfltr

 nfltr supports multiple authentication methods, tried in order:

---api-keyflag — highest priorityNFLTR_API_KEYenvironment variable- Config file —
+--api-keyflag — highest priorityNFLTR_API_KEYenvironment variable--key-nameflag — look up a named key from config- Config file — active key in

 ~/.config/nfltr/nfltr.json - mTLS certificates —